pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 ## Deploy the TiDB cluster

-Deploy the TiDB cluster by the following steps:
+To deploy the TiDB cluster, perform the following steps:

 1. Create `Namespace`: